-When faced with concerns regarding a child's performance in school, psychoeducational testing may be warranted.
-A thorough assessment that may include review of school records, medical records, interviews with teachers and school counselors, and consultation with your child's pediatrician or family doctor.
+When faced with concerns regarding an individuals' performance in school, or the workplace, psychoeducational testing may be warranted.
+For a child, a thorough assessment may include review of school records, medical records, interviews with teachers and school counselors, and consultation with your child's pediatrician or family doctor.

-Psychoeducational testing can also help college or graduate school students, who may be struggling academically, determine whether they have a continuing learning disability or one that may have a specific learning disability or ADHD that may have gone undiagnosed in childhood.
+Psychoeducational testing can also help college or graduate school students, who may be struggling academically with continuing issues, or help adults to determine whether they have a learning disability or ADHD that may have gone undiagnosed in childhood.

 Neuropsychological / Psychoeducational Testing provides information regarding: